-The International Segment's pre-tax profit is largely unchanged from a year ago reflecting primarily favorable volume and mix offset by the adverse effect of the stronger U.S. dollar and lower margin driven by lower portfolio yield in Europe.
-The favorable volume and mix was driven by growth in consumer and non-consumer finance receivables.
+The International Segment's higher pre-tax profit for the second quarter and first half of 2016 is more than explained by favorable volume and mix driven by growth in consumer and non-consumer finance receivables.
+The adverse effect of the stronger U.S. dollar and lower margin driven by lower portfolio yield were partial offsets.